 Over the past two decades, New Entry has continually expanded our training and technical assistance programs to include classroom, hands-on, and distance learning educational opportunities in both vegetable and livestock production.
 We have established and expanded marketing options for new farmers via our multi-producer Food Hub which serves consumers across all economic levels, including those who could otherwise not afford fresh produce.
 We have engaged communities across Massachusetts in assessing and making farmland available to new producers.
 We have coordinated a statewide network of farm service providers and created an active referral network.
 We are connecting emerging incubator farm projects and apprenticeship training programs across the country to share resources, best practices, and provide technical assistance through a vibrant community of practice.

 To learn more, view our video.

-New Entry staff are employees of Tufts University and Community Teamwork, Inc., but the project extends well beyond these institutions.
 Project partners include federal and state government agencies, universities, local farmers, and multiple community-based organizations.

 John Ogonowski was the pilot on American Airlines flight 11 to Los Angeles that crashed into the World Trade Center in New York City on September 11, 2001.
 John is most remembered for his contributions to the farming community in Massachusetts, and particularly for his dedication to immigrant farmers from Cambodia whom he assisted as part of New Entry.
 John served as New Entry's first mentor farmer and dedicated acreage of his property to help Cambodians begin farming.
 He gave production advice, helped put up a shed and greenhouse, and often did not collect the rents.
 He is survived by his wife, Peggy, and their three daughters.
 Peggy and John's brother, Jim Ogonowski, are still actively involved in the project and assist to keep the farmers on their land to preserve John's memory.